getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Setting Context
 Sentry supports additional context with events.
-Often this context is shared amongst any issue captured in its lifecycle, and includes the following components:
+Often this context is shared among any issue captured in its lifecycle, and includes the following components:

 **Structured Contexts**